emoose/emoose/README.md

 - [ElDewrito](https://github.com/ElDewrito/ElDorito) - a client modification for Halo Online
 - [Improved Lighting Shaders](https://www.nexusmods.com/newvegas/mods/69833) - for Fallout New Vegas, allows extending the per-cell light-limit and helps eliminate lighting issues
 - [Automata-LodMod](https://www.nexusmods.com/nierautomata/mods/165) - helps improve graphical quality in NieR Automata & patches in various improvements

+So far 5+ of my mods have been featured as "essential" on PCGamingWiki - hoping to bump that number up over time :)

 **Email: abc (at) cock . li**